DefangLabs/samples/samples/hasura/README.md

 3. Setup a password for hasura by typing `defang config set HASURA_GRAPHQL_ADMIN_SECRET` and adding a password you would like to login with.
 2. Type `defang compose up` in the CLI.
 3. Your app will be running within a few minutes.

+---

+Title: GraphQL API with Hasura + Postgres

+Short Description: A sample project demonstrating how to deploy Hasura with Defang and connect it to a Postgres database

+Tags: hasura, graphql, postgres, database

+Languages: sql, graphql